Pradxa Lawyers Reviewing Cases Nationwide

-Pradaxa (dabigatran) was introduced by Boehringer Ingelheim on October 19, 2010 as a revolutionary blood thinner for prevention of strokes among patients suffering from atrial fibrillation.
-However, the medication has also been widely used off-label for purposes not approved as safe or effective by the FDA.
+Pradaxa (dabigatran) was introduced by Boehringer Ingelheim on October 19, 2010 as a revolutionary blood thinner prescribed for prevention of strokes among patients suffering from atrial fibrillation.
+However, the medication has also been widely used off-label for other purposes.

 While all blood thinners carry a risk of gastrointestinal bleeding, reports suggested that Pradaxa carries a greater risk than was indicated on the warning label.

 During the first three months the blood thinner was on the market in the U.S., the FDA received 307 reports of Pradaxa problems involving internal bleeding and other complications, particularly among elderly users.